Tnixc/nix-config/home/programs/sketchybar/README.md

-# README
+# Sketchybar Configuration

 ## Goal

-My goal with this repo is to use Aerospace and Sketchybar together where their configs and versions are interdependent and I want reproducible working setups.
+My goal with this repo is to create a standalone Sketchybar configuration that's reproducible and performant.
 I want the sketchybar setup to be reasonably fast so I want it to use the lua interface instead of the bash madness.
-And I want the whole mess to be largely outside of my system files so as not to overly pollute my already complicated setup [there](https://github.com/zmre/nix-config).
+This configuration can work with any window manager (including Aerospace) and is largely outside of my system files so as not to overly pollute my already complicated setup [there](https://github.com/zmre/nix-config).

 ## Starting Point

-To start with, I'm using the [creator of Sketchybar's dotfiles](https://github.com/FelixKratz/dotfiles/tree/e27673f07ff41eb6a4816daabb79b0a5e837a105/.config/sketchybar), `FelixKratz`, as my config, but he uses yabai and isn't in nix-land, so I'm switching yabai for Aerospace and packaging it all.
-The major change to his configs are just the addition of `aerospace.lua` as an alternative to `spaces.lua`.
+To start with, I'm using the [creator of Sketchybar's dotfiles](https://github.com/FelixKratz/dotfiles/tree/e27673f07ff41eb6a4816daabb79b0a5e837a105/.config/sketchybar), `FelixKratz`, as my config.
+I've adapted it to work with Aerospace instead of yabai and packaged it all in Nix.
+The major change to his configs is the addition of `aerospace.lua` as an alternative to `spaces.lua` to handle workspace management.

 ## Disclaimer